DodoCafe/NTUT2020SpringDesignPatternFinalProject/README.md

             * Easy to manage code in each state
             * Easy to change the transitions of each state
             * Need to control the amount of state, because each addtional state must add a new class
-            * Hard to limit "How to use" in program, each developer of group must follow the state machine rules.
+            * Hard to limit "How to use" in program, each developer of group must follow the state machine rules
     2. Singleton
         * Motivation：We only need one instance, which could let whole system can visit it.
         * Solution：Let the logic more clearly, don't need to care if the object is constructed.